 If UMAs Are Adopted, What Would the Requirements Be?

-If the UMA becomes the new base calculation, the income and savings requirements would actually drop slightly compared to what they would be under the rising minimum wage.
+If the UMA becomes the new base calculation, the income and savings requirements would actually drop slightly or stay the same.
+But NOT increase!

 What Is UMA and How Is It Calculated?